 These mistakes can lead to life-long consequences for those who survive, including disabilities and tremendous medical expenses.

-If you or somebody you care about has been or is currently in the military and his sustained harm due to the careless or negligent actions of a military medical professional, seek legal assistance today.
-At Mancini & Associates, we are dedicated to helping anybody who has been harmed due to a medical error to recover the compensation they deserve.
+If you or somebody you care about has been or is currently in the military and sustained harm due to the careless or negligent actions of a military medical professional, seek legal assistance today.
+At Mancini & Associates, we are dedicated to helping anybody who has been harmed due to a medical error recover the compensation they deserve.
 This can include: